NCAR/music-box/README.md

 music_box -e Chapman
 ```

-Output can be saved to a file in csv file when no `--output-format` is passed
+Output can be saved to a csv file and printed to the terminal.

 ```
 music_box -e Chapman -o output.csv
 ```

-Output can be saved to a file as csv file when `--output-format` csv is passed
+Output can be saved to a csv file and the terminal output can be suppressed by specifying the `--output-format`

 ```
 music_box --output-format csv -e Chapman -o output.csv